ahoorab/cdk-iac/README.md

 6. Again there is a call to the original class to get the Stack definitions.
 7. run is then Invoked on the CDK App
 8. CDK then performs whichever command you gave it

+## Created AWS Resource
+### Unique ID
+Part of my requirements where to enforce a consitent naming convention across all stacks and created resources.
+There is a function in the AppProps class that will generate a unique id based on the following data:
+* DTAP
+* VPC (if provided)
+* Application Name

+So if you provide all the details the unqiue id would be **dtap-vpc-app_name**, if you miss out VPC then it would be **dtap-vpc**.
+Most of my example stacks use this unqiue ID to name all of their resources.
+By thinking behind this is that each application requires resources, and by ensureing that each associate resource has a unique name that follows a convention, it is easy to see what belong to what.

+As it stands I can see potential problems with multi region, especially for services that don't have the concept of different regions e.g IAM so I may need to add a Region flag that adds a region to the unique Id in the future.

+### Profiles <- future work
+You define a DTAP when you call the cdk-iac.sh file, this is currently used to read the appropriate DTAP properties from the resources directory, though the commands still use whatever API keys are configure as your [default] in the .aws/credentials file.
+What I need to do here is use the passed in DTAP parameter and pass this into CDK using the --profile parameter in order that the commands run against the correct accounts.

+## My Stacks
+In the Stacks directory you will find some stacks that I have created by way of seeing if it is possible to migrate our existing AWS Resource creation systems (CloudFormation, Ansible, AWS SDK) to use CDK.
+It is not my intention at this time to create examples of every possible CfnResource but it do expect this to fill out as I do the migrations.